statspy-ml/ds_blog/README.md

 ## Results <a name="results"></a>

-The finding of this work can be found in this [post](https://rodrigo-dev77.medium.com/what-are-most-used-programming-languages-and-databases-in-brazil-d8f8ecd17ea4)
+The findings of this work can be found in this [post](https://rodrigo-dev77.medium.com/what-are-most-used-programming-languages-and-databases-in-brazil-d8f8ecd17ea4)

 ## Licensing, Authors and Acknowledgements <a name="licensing"></a>